Offer on the site - how to create and display it?

 5. Explain what you mean

-Continuing the theme started in the previous paragraph, it is worth noting that people who are looking for the perfect offer for themselves have a lot of questions.
+Continuing the topic started in the previous paragraph, it is worth noting that people looking for the perfect offer for themselves have a lot of questions.

-In their minds arise many doubts.
-In many cases, they also don't know what the specific differences are between the two twin proposals.
+There are many doubts in their minds.
+In many cases, they also don't know what the specific differences are between the two twin sentences.

 There are two ways to find a solution to such a problem.

-The first is to offer something that allows users ask questions indirectly or directly: FAQ, live chat, or perhaps something else.
+The first is to offer something that allows users to ask questions indirectly or directly: FAQ, live chat, or maybe something else.

-On the other hand, the second option is to explain all the main doubts right on the offer page in enough detail so that the potential client is already on it step could decide to use this option.
+On the other hand, the second option is to explain all the main doubts right on the offer page in sufficient detail so that the potential client can decide to use this option already at this stage.

 6. Be sure to provide social proof

-Even the best offer on the site cannot be without third party verification.
+Even the best offer on the site cannot do without third party verification.

-By this cryptic name, I mean, for example, previous clients of the company in question who could testify its trustworthiness.
+By this mysterious name, I mean, for example, previous clients of the company in question, who could testify to its reliability.

-Ask people you have enjoyed working with to comment on your collaboration.
+Ask people you enjoyed working with to comment on your collaboration.

-Ask them to write a few sentences about it - sentences you could then use on pages with sentences.
+Have them write some sentences about it - sentences that you could then use on the offer pages.

-Yes, that's the point - the sentence is the perfect place for such social proof.
+Yes, that's the point - the sentence is the perfect place for this kind of social proof.
 In many cases, the decision to choose a particular company has already been made at this stage, and such actions can convince users to choose it.

-7. Don't hide anything, be clear about your prices
+7. Don't hide anything, clearly state your prices

-If someone is playing games at the proposal stage, why shouldn't they continue to play games - during the work, the delivery of the project, and everything that happens after?
+If someone is playing games at the proposal stage, why shouldn't they continue to play games - during work, project delivery and everything that happens after?

-Therefore, be aware that honesty and the clarification of any doubts (especially regarding such sensitive issues as the completion date and price) are very valuable.
+Therefore, know that honesty and the clarification of any doubts (especially regarding such sensitive issues as the date of completion of works and price) are very valuable.
 Especially nowadays, when competition can be very tough and many companies win simply due to their solidity and reliability.

-8. Create a logical structure for your proposal
+8. Create a logical structure for your offer

-The proposal on the site simply must be clear and understandable.
+The offer on the site simply has to be clear and understandable.

-This applies not only to the text, but also to its presentation in graphic form.
+This applies not only to text, but also to its representation in graphic form.

 The basis, of course, is the crystallization of the conditions of the offer, possible plans and packages, as well as prices and forms of cooperation.
 However, the next step is to arrange everything in a logical and visually beautiful way.